 On this page:

-Most parents adopt the following strategy:
+Parents commonly adopt the following strategies:

-Asking your child to describe the nightmare.
+Asking the child to describe the nightmare.

 "What were you dreaming about?
 Tell me what happened in the nightmare..."

-Reassuring your child that everything is okay.
+Reassuring the child that everything is okay.

 "Don't worry.
 There are no monsters.
 I can even look in the closet for you, if you like."

-The problem with this strategy
+The problem with these strategies: